There’s no need to wish for longer days, instead you can just make better use of the time you have.

 Here are some other ways to free up your day:

 1. Outsource – Are you trying to do too much?
 You don’t have to do everything yourself.
 In fact the more mundane a task is, the better it is to pass it off to someone else.
 I use Fancy Hands — a virtual assistant service.
 Assistants can do research for you, make appointments and even make annoying calls to customer service on your behalf.
-This frees up your time to work on the things that really matter.
+For the more serious stuff, like creating professional invoice templates, this can even be outsourced to an AI nowadays.
+OK, so FreshBooks and Zoho are more just software solutions, but still… This frees up your time to work on the things that really matter.
 TaskRabbit will help you with physical tasks like picking up your laundry and going grocery shopping.

 2. Delete your emails – We send and receive on average 121 email per day.
 Think about how much time is taken up wading through messages that you don’t want or don’t need.
 Start by unsubscribing from all the spam you get.
 A chrome extention like Unsub.me can help freeup your inbox space in bulk.
 For other tips on how to get your emails under control check out my course: Take Back Your Inbox.